 Costa Rica for nature lovers

 A real paradise for nature lovers with mountains, beaches and shores to both oceans, the Atlantic and the Pacific, Costa Rica showcases an ecosystem that combines specific temperature and humidity where the most astonishing selection of flora and fauna exists.
+Because of this, it is one of the best Latin American travel destinations for travelers who love nature.

 Due to the country’s sustained policies of environmental protection –Costa Rica ranks fifth in the world in policies of environmental sustainability and pollution free–, all natural life is protected in national parks and biological reserves, which makes the visits both wild and exciting.
 If you are thinking of a lot of touristic infrastructure such as we are used in the United States, think again but you will be surprised at some high-end hotels and inns in the middle of the jungle with spas, outside pools and all the amenities that international travelers would appreciate.